tidalmigrations/tidalmigrations.github.io/pages/tidal tools/discover.md

       - 443
     path_to_bind: "/etc/bind/named.conf"
 ```
-## via Zone files
+### via Zone files
-An example of a discovery plan to obtain FQDNs by specifying a named.conf file.
+An example of a discovery plan to obtain FQDNs by specifying a zone file.
 <br>
 The file *my_plan.yml* must be of the following format: